SummaryRead the full fact sheet

 This will help maintain your blood glucose level.

-After you have treated your hypoglycaemic episode your blood glucose needs checking more often (When someone has had a hypoglycaemic episode they are more likely to have another one).
+After you have treated your low blood glucose (hypo), you need to check your blood glucose more often.
+(When someone has had a hypo they are more likely to have another one).
 Checking your blood glucose level more often will help you know if your blood glucose level is dropping again.

 Symptoms of severe hypoglycaemia